 If you are using AES in your PowerBuilder code, your calls should use the most secure modes.

-Visual Expert will scan your application, find less secure calls and highlight them in your code.
+Visual Expert will scan your application, find less secure calls and highlight them in your code. - Encryption algorithms must be used with the appropriate secure mode and padding scheme

 To make cryptographic keys robust against brute force attacks, they must have a sufficient key size.
-Visual Expert will tell you if non-robust keys are used in your PowerBuilder code.
+Visual Expert will tell you if non-robust keys are used in your PowerBuilder code. - DES (Data Encryption Standard) or 3DES should not be used

-• Database queries should not be vulnerable to injection attacks
+- Database queries should not be vulnerable to injection attacks

 Code Injection is an attack injecting malicious code that will be interpreted/executed by the application.
 In particular, SQL code injection allows performing illegal operations in your database (access to sensitive data, server takeover or shutdown…).